 providerName="FirebirdSql.Data.FirebirdClient" />

-Create a user interface for directories
+Create a user interface for modules

 Controllers

 And now let us create our first controller.
-It will be used to display and input data about customers.
+It will be used to display and input customer data.

+Once it is done, the controller CustomerController will be created, along with five views:

+displays the customer list

+displays the customer details for one customer

+create (add) customer form

+edit customer form

+delete customer form

-Once it is done, the CustomerController controller and 5 views will be created: for displaying the list of customers, the details of a customer, the forms for creating, editing and removing a customer.
-Since we will extensively use the Ajax technology and the jqGrid library, only one view for displaying the list of customers as a table will be enough for us.
-The rest of the operations will be performed with the help of jqGrid.
+The Ajax technology and the jqGrid library will be used extensively in our project, so just the view for displaying the customer list as a table will be enough for our purposes.
+The rest of the operations will be performed with jqGrid.

-The list of customers may turn out to be quite big.
-Unlike it is the case with desktop applications, the entire big list is usually not returned in web applications because it may seriously slow down the process of loading the page.
-Instead, the data is usually split into pages or it is dynamically loaded when the user scrolls down to the end of the page (or grid).
+The customer list may turn out to be quite big.
+The entire list from a big table is usually not returned in web applications because it could make the process of loading the page seriously slow.
+Instead, the data are usually split into pages or are dynamically loaded when the user scrolls down to the end of the page (or grid).
 We will use the first option in our example.

-Another peculiarity of creating web applications is that there is no permanent connection to the database in them.
-It is due to the fact that the page generation script itself "lives" not longer than the time for generating a response to the user request.
+Another characteristic of web applications is that they do not keep any permanent connections to the database because the life of the page generation script is no longer than the time it takes to generate a response to the user request.
 A connection to the database is actually a rather expensive resource so we have to save it.
 Of course, there is a connection pool for reducing the time it takes to establish a connection to the database, but it is still advisable that a connection to the database is established only when it is really necessary.
-One of the ways to reduce the amount of interaction with the database is checking the correctness of the entered data in the browser.
+One of the ways to reduce the amount of interaction with the database is to check the correctness of the user input in the browser.
 Fortunately, modern HTML5 and JavaScript libraries can do that.
 For instance, you can check the presence of a required field or the maximum length of string fields in the input form.

 So let us change the CustomerController controller so that it works with jqGrid.
-There are comments made in the code of the controller.
+The code is quite lengthy, so track the comments to get a sense of the way the controller works.

 public class CustomerController : Controller